Longlius/protocolsioapi/README.md

 # What is this?
 protocolsioapi is an NPM module that allows you easy access to the protocols.io REST api for searching protocols, retrieving metadata in JSON format, and downloading a PDF specification.

+If you enjoy using protocolsioapi, please check us out on [github](https://github.com/Longlius/protocolsioapi) or follow me on [twitter](https://twitter.com/Longlius).

 # How do I use it?

 First add it to your project with: